kaistAI/LangBridge/README.md

 #### 18
 The answer is: 18
 ```
+#### Tips

-Set the prefixes as if you were prompting the original LMs.
+1. Set the prefixes as if you were prompting the original LMs.
 For example, for Orca 2-langbridge use the Orca 2 template.

-For pretrained models (Llama 2, Llemma, and Code Llama), you may need to use few-shot learning.
+For pretrained models (Llama 2, Llemma, and Code Llama), you may need to use few-shot examples.
+2. The encoder tokenizer is simply an [mT5 tokenizer with whitespaces as special tokens](https://github.com/kaistAI/LangBridge/blob/16a781b1048dcc0089c986fd4bd63ab75c6a7d13/python_scripts/train_langbridge.py#L331).
+The reason for the added whitespaces is explained in section D.1 of the paper.

 ### Training Example
 ```
 cd python_scripts
 bash scripts/train_lb/metamath.sh
 ```
+#### Tips
-- For optimal performance, keep `freeze_encoder=False` for pretrained LMs (trained on unlabeled corpora), and `freeze_encoder=True` for finetuned LMs (trained on labeled corpora).
+1. For optimal performance, keep `freeze_encoder=False` for pretrained LMs (trained on unlabeled corpora), and `freeze_encoder=True` for finetuned LMs (trained on labeled corpora).
 This is explained in section D.1 of the paper.
-- The training and validation data should have two columns: `input` and `output`.
+2. The training and validation data should have two columns: `input` and `output`.
 The `output` should be empty for unlabeled corpora.
 The code will dynamically split the input and label based on the `input` column alone.
 See the last sentence of Section 4.1.

 ### Evaluation Example
 ```